 I was a very sensitive and intense little girl, and it took until I was 50 to understand these characteristics were part of my giftedness.
 I cringed and forced my way under my bed when I heard my parents yell.
 I cried when my teacher disciplined one of my classmates.
 I had the misunderstanding that I came into the world to heal others, to take away their emotional and physical pain.
 It is not uncommon for spiritually sensitive people to be healers, but as a young child I had no idea that any of this was a gift.
 I was overwhelmed by the enormity of my feelings, and I couldn't distinguish my feelings from those of other people.
 I did not find a coach who was gifted and spiritually sensitive until I was nearly 50, and the realization that I had needed a coach at a much younger age, to hold my hand and be a bridge to my giftedness and true nature, has led me to this role as a bridge for my clients.

 I am also the mother of a daughter who was identified gifted in elementary school, so I have been able to witness the life of a gifted person from the perspective of the child, the adult, the parent, the educator, the friend, and now the coach/advocate.
-I am currently working as a coach for gifted children and adults through Summit Center's Los Angeles office.

 I have been an educator and coach for more than 40 years.
 During the first 25 years of my career, I was a public school teacher in Eugene, Oregon.
 During that time, I worked with gifted students both within a heterogeneous classroom and as a gifted specialist.
 For nearly 10 years, I worked as a professor of education at Pacific University's Eugene campus where I created and coordinated the Center for Gifted Education, and where I taught gifted education and general education courses.
 A very generous family donated money to establish the Center for Gifted Education, and it enabled me to provide gifted education workshops for parents throughout the community as well as provide "triage" for parents who were looking for help in dealing with the academic, social, and emotional issues of their gifted children.